dtnp/p-queue-go/README.md

 all messages forever, allowing you to iterate over historic messages years later.

-## Publisher side

-Why is PubSub used instead of synchronous messaging in e.g. a request/response style?

-First of all PubSub is asynchronous by default.
-Suppose you want to track who is visiting your web site on a per-page basis.
-Then, in your HTTP handler, you simply gather the visitor details and send it to the PubSub system, in a kind of fire-and-forget manner.
-You don't care if an event is lost, and you want your HTTP handler to finish as quickly as possible.
-With request/response style, you had to wait until the event system acknowledged your message.

-Also, PubSub systems can send to more than one receiver with a single message.
-We'll see later in "Subscriptions" how this can be used for different architectural designs on the consumer side.

-## Subscriber side

-In PubSub systems, the publisher is more often the easier part of the equation.
-What about the subscriber side?

-When talking about PubSub systems with people new to the technology, there is a hidden assumption that there is a 1:1 relationship between publisher and subscriber.
-But that's not the case.

-Let's get back to that example with the events sent by out HTTP handler.
-Suppose it sends details about the endpoint, the visitor, and the time it took to process the request.
-Wouldn't it be nice to have a loosely-coupled system where one component tracks latency and throughput while a completely different component tracks the pages that visitors are mostly interested in?
-With PubSub, you can do that rather simply.
-E.g. with Google PubSub, if you subscribe with to a topic with a random subscription name, you will get a copy of each and every message sent to that topic.
-Repeat that: Every subscriber will get a copy.
-This is called fan-out.

-While the above is helpful for some work patterns, sometimes you don't want every subscriber to get a copy of each message.
-Instead, you want to load-balance the messages over a set of workers.
-Suppose you want to import products into a data store, and want to be able to scale with the number of products being imported concurrently.
-What you do with Google PubSub, for example, is to write a publisher to sends products into an `importer` topic.
-On the listening side, you create a set of subscribers that all have the same name, e.g. `importer_workers`.
-What Google PubSub does when pushing/pulling a message to/from a subscriber, it will only send one copy of the product to any of those `importer_workers`.
-So if you want to scale with the load of products being imported, you simply start more workers (a.k.a. subscribers).
-That is very easy to achieve, even automatically, with e.g. a Kubernetes cluster.

-Notice that most PubSub systems need the subscriber to acknowledge a message that it successfully processed.
-If they forget to acknowledge, the message is typically re-sent several times before giving up.
-Giving up, for e.g. RabbitMQ, means to send those messages into a so-called dead letter queue.

 ## Examples

 Now, this repository comes with 3 examples, each on in a subdirectory.